 \end{lemma}

-By substituting Equation~\eqref{equation:wedderburn-au-akxk-2} into Form 1 of biconjugate decomposition, and using Equation~\eqref{equation:wk-by-ukvk} which implies $w_k = \bv_k^\top\bA\bu_k$, we have the Form 2 and Form 3 of this decomposition: \begin{theoremHigh}[Biconjugate Decomposition: Form 2 and Form 3] The equality from rank-reducing process implies the following matrix decomposition
+By substituting Equation~\eqref{equation:wedderburn-au-akxk-2} into Form 1 of the biconjugate decomposition and using Equation~\eqref{equation:wk-by-ukvk}, which implies $w_k = \bv_k^\top\bA\bu_k$, we obtain the Form 2 and Form 3 of this decomposition: \begin{theoremHigh}[Biconjugate decomposition: Form 2 and Form 3] Let $\bA\in\real^{m\times n}$ be any matrix of rank $r$.
+This equality~\eqref{equation:bi_rreduc_equa}, which results from the rank-reducing process, implies the following matrix decomposition:

-where $\bOmega_r=diag(w_1, w_2, \ldots, w_r)$, $\bU_r=[\bu_1,\bu_2, \ldots, \bu_r]\in \real^{m\times r}$ and $\bV_r=[\bv_1, \bv_2,$ $\ldots,$ $\bv_r] \in \real^{n\times r}$ with
+where $\bOmega_r=\diag(w_1, w_2, \ldots, w_r)$, $\bU_r=[\bu_1,\bu_2, \ldots, \bu_r]\in \real^{n\times r}$, and $\bV_r=[\bv_1, \bv_2,$ $\ldots,$ $\bv_r] \in \real^{m\times r}$ with